Jerry Kelly wins Senior Players for 2nd time in 3 years

 Kelly closed with a 2-under 68, taking the outright lead with a 15-foot birdie putt from the fringe on the par-5 16th and running in a 10-footer on the par-4 17th.
 He finished at 11-under 269 on Firestone’s South Course.

+The 55-year-old Kelly won with wife Carol looking on.
+Last year, she had surgery to remove her right kidney after doctors found a cancerous mass.

+“I mean, just the fact that she’s here this week,” Kelly said.
+“It may not be our normal restaurant-laden place or the hotel that is our favorite on tour, but the golf course is that special and she’s like, `You know what, I want to be there for you, I love that golf course, it’s really cool just to be out there.’”

 Kelly also won at Firestone in August 2020 and finished second last year.
-The 55-year-old from Madison, Wisconsin, has 10 PGA Tour Champions victories, also winning the Principal Charity Classic last month in Iowa, after winning three times on the PGA Tour.
+The Madison, Wisconsin, player has 10 PGA Tour Champions victories, also winning the Principal Charity Classic last month in Iowa, after winning three times on the PGA Tour.

+“He made the putts when he had to coming down, and vice versa, I didn’t,” Stricker said.
+“That’s the difference.”

+The 55-year-old Stricker, also from Madison, matched Kelly with a closing 68.

 Stephen Ames (65) was 6 under with Ken Duke (66), Woody Austin (68) and Alex Cejka (73).